Mums the Word ! Chrysanthemums ( KIKU, 菊) in Japanese Culture and History

 Though they are NOT a native species, KIKU have not only come to be known as one of Japan`s two important representative flowers of autumn ( the other being HAGI- bush clover), but they have also become the symbol of Japan`s Imperial Family, an institution which in English is in fact often referred to as the Chrysanthemum Throne.

-Believed by the ancient Chinese to possess special medicinal powers, specifically the ability to cleanse one of spiritual impurities and provide ETERNAL YOUTH, there is evidence suggesting that chysanthemums were introduced to Japan as early as the 5th century.
+Believed by the ancient Chinese to possess special medicinal powers, specifically the ability to cleanse one of spiritual impurities and provide ETERNAL YOUTH, there is evidence suggesting that chrysanthemums were introduced to Japan as early as the 5th century.
 There are, however, NO references to this flower in the first ( and perhaps greatest) of Japan`s poetry anthologies, the Manyoshu ( compiled in the 8th century).

-The first recorded connection between the chryanthemum and the Imperial family, however, dates back only to the reign of the Emperor Ninmyo ( 仁明天皇 810-850), a grandson of the Emperor Kammu ( who had moved the capital to present day Kyoto).
-It is said that Emperor had a great fondness for yellow chrysanthemums and had them extensively planted on the palace grounds.
+The first recorded connection between the chrysanthemum and the Imperial family, however, dates back only to the reign of the Emperor Ninmyo ( 仁明天皇 810-850), a grandson of the Emperor Kammu ( who had moved the capital to present day Kyoto).
+It is said that that Emperor had a great fondness for yellow chrysanthemums and had them extensively planted on the palace grounds.
 He also liked to wear robes dyed yellow from these flowers.

 The KIKU was adopted on the Imperial Family`s crest by the Emperor Gotoba ( 後鳥羽 1180-1239 ), who was also known to have a strong liking for these flowers.

 It was not until 1926 ( Taisho 15), however, that the Chrysanthemum Seal became officially recognized.